CIMETIÈRE DE Passy

 phone: +33 1 53 70 40 80

-Opened in 1820, Passy Cemetery is named after what was then a local village, and covers a little more than 4 acres.
-While it may be small Passy has some of the city's finest funerary sculptures and is also the final resting place of several of the city’s more well-known and interesting characters.
+Opened in 1820 and covering little more than 4 acres, Passy Cemetery is named after what was then a local village.
+While it may be small the cemetery has some of the city's finest funerary sculptures and is also the final resting place of several of the city’s more well-known and interesting characters.

 Located at 2 rue Commandant-Schloessing in the 16th arrondissement.
 Get off at the Trocadero metro stop and look for the Passy Cimetiere exit.
 With your back to the Eiffel Tower, the cemetery is located just across the Place du 11 Novembre from the Trocadero.
 In fact, you can see the wall of the cemetery straight ahead, and keeping the wall to your right follow the avenue Paul Doumer for a few yards but then switch over to the rue Commandant-Schloessing and the entrance is on your right.